Close up of Hipp toggle prototype on mechanical weight-driven clockHipp Toggle on a clock made by the Silent Electric Clock Company

-The collection at The Clockworks includes over 100 examples of electrical clocks and associated technologies from across Europe, spanning c.1840 up to the 1970s.
-The objects in the collection chart the development of electrical and precision horology, and the concept of synchronised, or ‘universal’ time.
+The collection at The Clockworks was assembled over 30 years by horologist and historian James Nye.
+It includes over 150 examples of electrical clocks and associated technologies from across Europe, spanning c.1840 up to the 1970s.
+These are displayed in an onsite museum charting the development of electrical and precision horology, and the concept of synchronised, or ‘universal’ time.
+The collection is supported by a substantial specialist horological library and archive.

 Networked time